wizzymore/rustyray/rustyray-sys/README.md

 [raylib](https://github.com/raysan5/raylib) is a simple and easy-to-use library to enjoy videogames programming.

-This crate is a low-level wrapper for the raylib C library.
+This crate is a low-level bindings for the raylib C library.

 ### Usage